Code-Institute-Submissions/letter-bee/README.md

 2. The second bug appeared during the testing phase.

 The purpose of this function is to pass an array between the play/learn pages (in either direction).
 I had originally stored the values in the URL (see code below).
-However, whilst this worked in development mode, it caused a 404 error in the deployed version.
+However, whilst this worked in development mode, it caused a 404 error in the deployed version.\
+The solution was to use session storage instead.

 **Original code**
 ```javascript